 Jul 08This Pond is Your Pond

-Mercy Housing partnered with Fishing for Hiphop and Colorado Parks and Wildlife to get kids from our Denver communities familiar with a fishing spot near them.
+Mercy Housing partnered with Fishing For HipHop and Colorado Parks and Wildlife to get kids from our Denver communities familiar with a fishing spot near them.
 These kids got to enjoy one of their local natural spaces, Lake Lehow, while participating in a fishing clinic.

-Fishing For Hiphop is led by famed master fisherman, Malik Wilder.
+Fishing For HipHop is led by famed master fisherman, Malik Wilder.
 Hailing from Georgia, he’s passionate about the far-reaching benefits of spending time outside fishing.
 Crystal works for the Colorado Parks and Wildlife and heard about Malik’s gift for teaching fishing and reached out.
 He was thrilled about the opportunity to help kids and covered his own expenses to make the trek to Colorado.

 First Time Fishing

-They learned everything they would need to know to take themselves fishing after the clinic, including knot tying, casting, and safety.
+The kids learned everything they would need to know to take themselves fishing after the clinic, including knot tying, casting, and safety.
 Almost all of the kids caught a fish.
 They practiced responsible catch and release too.
 It was free for the kids with transportation and snacks provided as well.
 The children live at Mercy Housing properties, Holly Park Apartments, Decatur Place, Clare Gardens, and Grace Apartments in Colorado.

 There was even a little afternoon rain, but the kids didn’t seem to notice.
 They were thrilled to be fishing in a place that was previously unknown and foreign.
 Not one of these kids had ever fished before.
 Malik made sure that each kid got a rod and reel to accompany their new skills so that they could start taking their families fishing.